 They had bruised his heel as it had been said.
 But He had now crushed their head with His rising from the dead.
 That ancient and first prophecy had put Him on that tree.
 The empty tomb announced salvation was now reality.

-In what looked like the worlds single greatest tragedy an unstoppable virus attacked our enemy.
-And on that resurrection morning a news flash filled the air and declared that everyone could walk out of Satan’s lair.
+Springing from what looked like the worlds greatest tragedy, an unstoppable virus attacked our enemy.
+And on that resurrection morning a news flash filled the air and declared that everyone could now walk out of Satan’s lair.

 It should never be part of a parent’s job to see their little one die.
 But if it happens you can rest assured that child will have taken flight to an endless sky.

-Living forever in endless times and spaces.
-Totally surrounded by God’s true amazing graces.
-Where hope, life, peace, faith, love, and power will be their constant companions every endless hour.
+Moving forever in endless times and spaces.
+Living each eternal moment in God’s true amazing graces.
+Where hope, life, peace, faith, love, and power will be their companions every endless hour.

 As they enjoy their truly wonderful life, forever removed from each and every kind of strife.
 Looking for the day when those who live down here and belong to the Lord will join them over there.